 And that was why an obsolete, barely functional computer, sitting on a cluttered desk in a tiny family business with no secrets inside its computer network anyone cared about, became a key link in a global chain of events that shook the world.

 Available at booksellers everywhere.
 Click here to order your copy.

-Breaking news – Bullseye Breach is a Midwest Book Awards finalist.
+Bullseye Breach was a 2015 Midwest Book Awards finalist.
 Details here.